IbraTech04/CSC148-FSG-Slides-2024/Week 9 - Binary Search Trees/Readme.md

 ## Solutions:
 You're in luck!
 This time you're getting full LaTeX solutions.
 You can find them in the [solutions](./Solutions/) folder.

-**NOTE:** All solutions are provided outside FSG hours, and are not endorsed neither explicitly nor implicitly by the UTM RGASC, or the CSC148 teaching staff.
-These solutions are meant to be used as a reference, and not a replacement for the problem solving process.
+All solutions provided are provided outside of FSG hours, and **are not endorsed neither by the UTM RGASC nor the CSC148H5 Course Staff.** These solutions are meant to be used as a reference, and not a replacement for the problem solving process.
+Use at your own risk.
 You are encouraged to attend office hours and ask questions during lectures if there are any parts of the solution that you do not understand.
+Should you find anything that is incorrect, please open an issue on this repository and I will address it as soon as possible.